Fish scale: Thelodont scales

 The bony scales of thelodonts, the most abundant form of fossil fish, are well understood.
 The scales were formed and shed throughout the organisms' lifetimes, and quickly separated after their death.

 Bone, a tissue that is both resistant to mechanical damage and relatively prone to fossilization, often preserves internal detail, which allows the histology and growth of the scales to be studied in detail.
-The scales comprise a non-growing "crown" composed of dentine, with a sometimes-ornamented enameloid upper surface and an aspidine base.
+The scales comprise a non-growing "crown" composed of dentine, with a sometimes-ornamented enameloid upper surface and an aspidin base.
 Its growing base is made of cell-free bone, which sometimes developed anchorage structures to fix it in the side of the fish.
-Beyond that, there appear to be five types of bone growth, which may represent five natural groupings within the thelodonts—or a spectrum ranging between the end members meta- (or ortho-) dentine and mesodentine tissues.
+Beyond that, there appear to be five types of bone growth, which may represent five natural groupings within the thelodonts, or a spectrum ranging between the end members meta- (or ortho-) dentine and mesodentine tissues.
 Each of the five scale morphs appears to resemble the scales of more derived groupings of fish, suggesting that thelodont groups may have been stem groups to succeeding clades of fish.

 However, using scale morphology alone to distinguish species has some pitfalls.
-Within each organism, scale shape varies hugely according to body area, with intermediate forms appearing between different areas—and to make matters worse, scale morphology may not even be constant within one area.
-To confuse things further, scale morphologies are not unique to taxa, and may be indistinguishable on the same area of two different species.
+Within each organism, scale shape varies hugely according to body area, with intermediate forms appearing between different areas, and scale morphology may not even be constant within one area.
+Furthermore, scale morphologies are not unique to taxa, and may be indistinguishable on the same area of two different species.

 The morphology and histology of thelodonts provides the main tool for quantifying their diversity and distinguishing between species, although ultimately using such convergent traits is prone to errors.
 Nonetheless, a framework comprising three groups has been proposed based upon scale morphology and histology.
-Comparisons to modern shark species have shown that thelodont scales were functionally similar to those of modern cartilaginous fish, and likewise has allowed an extensive comparison between ecological niches.
+Comparisons to modern shark species have shown that thelodont scales were functionally similar to those of modern cartilaginous fish and, likewise, has allowed an extensive comparison between ecological niches.